roxelic-school/wavedance/README.md

         - A to incriment the port
 - press B, to enter **send** mode
     - In send mode press
-      - B to change the message
+      - B to type the letter
-      - A to send the message
+      - A to add the letter to the message and take you to a view mode
+            - in the view mode you can
+                - A to backspace
+                - flick down to send
+                - B to add more letters
-- Shake the device to enter recieve mode
+- flick the device up to enter receive mode, here you can
   - press nothing and wait for someone to send a message

 # overview